How Anxiety Works: Its Impact on Daily Life

 • Work-related problems

-This mental chatter hinders the ability to savor day-to-day experiences.
+This mental chatter makes it hard to enjoy day-to-day experiences.
 Rumination amplifies stress and fuels a cycle of negative thinking that reinforces the anxiety itself.

 Physical Discomfort and Restlessness